winery/winery/docs/dev/index.md

 ### Trouble shooting IntelliJ

+#### Strange errors
+I get strange errors:
+    `java.lang.ClassNotFoundException: com.sun.jersey.spi.container.servlet.ServletContainer`,
-  * `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already` and `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already.
-Could not load [org.apache.xerces.util.XMLGrammarPoolImpl].`
+    `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already`, `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already.
+Could not load [org.apache.xerces.util.XMLGrammarPoolImpl].`, or
+    `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already.
+Could not load [javax.xml.validation.Schema].`

+Solution 1:

+1. Stop Tomcat
-    * `mvn clean package`
+2. `mvn clean package` - either via command line or using the menu in IntelliJ
-    * Build -> Build Artifacts... -> org.eclipse.winery.repository.war:exploded: Clean
+3. Build -> Build Artifacts... -> org.eclipse.winery.repository.war:exploded: Clean
-    * Build -> Rebuild Project
+4. Build -> Rebuild Project

+Solution 2:

+Someone could have used an `ExecutorService` and not adhered the lifecycle.

-  * Has issues with a new selfserivce portal model:  Use [everything](https://www.voidtools.com/) (`choco install everything`) to locate all "selfservice metadata jars" and delete them.
+#### Has issues with a new selfservice portal model

+Use [everything](https://www.voidtools.com/) (`choco install everything`) to locate all "selfservice metadata jars" and delete them.
 Otherwise, Winery does not compile.

 ### Other troubleshootings